XHFRT-FM

 XHFRT-FM is a radio station on 92.5 FM in Comitán de Domínguez, Chiapas, Mexico.
-It is owned by Radio Cañón and carries a grupera format known as Radio Cañón.
+It is owned by Radio Cañón and carries the national La Ke Buena Regional Mexican format from Radiópolis.

 History

-XHFRT received its concession on December 17, 1976 as XEFRT-AM 890.
+XHFRT received its concession on December 17, 1976, as XEFRT-AM 890.
 It was owned by Ismael de Jesús Delfín Cristiani.
 It was sold in 2000 and migrated to FM in 2011.

-In March 2022, it leaves La Nueva before flipping to Radio Cañón with a grupera format.